-"I can make the last stage of my life as good as possible because everyone works together confidently, honestly and consistently to help me and the people who are important to me, including my carer(s)." video
+"I can make the last stage of my life as good as possible because everyone works together confidently, honestly and consistently to help me and the people who are important to me, including my carer(s)."

 The Mental Capacity Act and Covid-19 The Mental Capacity Act (MCA) provides protection and upholds the rights of people who lack, or may lack, capacity to make decisions about different aspects of their life.
 It is important to remember that the principles of the MCA and the Deprivation of Liberty Safeguards (DoLS) have not been changed as a result of the pandemic.
 You may be faced by unfamiliar situations and decisions, for example, assessing a person's capacity to be tested for Covid-19 or where public health restrictions interface with the MCA.
-The Government has issued updated guidance on the Mental Capacity Act and Covid-19 - https://www.gov.uk/government/publications/coronavirus-covid-19-looking-afterpeople-who-lack-mental-capacity.
-This guidance is to help address these issues and support you in ensuring the rights of the people you, in turn, support.
-Death Verification Confirmation or Verification of Death - Confirmation or verification of death is defined as deciding whether a person is actually deceased. - Verification of death can be undertaken by staff who are competent and confident to carry out this task. - Your organisation/service should have a policy/procedure which will support you to undertake this practice.
+The Government has issued updated guidance on the Mental Capacity Act and Covid-19 - Death Verification Confirmation or Verification of Death - Confirmation or verification of death is defined as deciding whether a person is actually deceased. - Verification of death can be undertaken by staff who are competent and confident to carry out this task. - Your organisation/service should have a policy/procedure which will support you to undertake this practice.
 You should be familiar with this.
 In Nottingham and Nottinghamshire local guidance - 'Death administration in the community' is available, staff should be familiar with this as it supports Verification of expected death practice.
-It also includes a pre authorisation template which will support staff and partners in decision making when verification of death is needed If you do not have a competent/trained person available to verify death contact: - Call for care 01623 681691 or - Nottingham Citycare 0115 8834863 (Monday Friday 8am-6pm) 0115 8838151 or 0115 8838152 (Evening and night service) 0782782346 weekends and Bank Holiday 8am-6pm Death certification All doctors in primary care AND hospitals NUH, NHCT, SFHFT can carry out death certification.
-Where an individual has been discharged from hospital and dies quickly before any contact with GP, the hospital discharging doctor should be asked to complete the death certificate.
+It also includes a pre authorisation template which will support staff and partners in decision making when verification of death is needed If you do not have a competent/trained person available to verify death contact: - Call for care 01623 681691 or - Nottingham Citycare 0115 8834863 (Monday Friday 8am-6pm) 0115 8838151 or 0115 8838152 (Evening and night service) 0782782346 weekends and Bank Holiday 8am-6pm Death certification All doctors in primary care and hospitals NUH, NHCT, SFHFT can carry out death certification.
 Doctors can do the death certification if they have seen the Individual within 28 days (this can be by video which you are asked to help facilitate) or after death.
+If an individual has been discharged from hospital and dies quickly before any contact with the GP the hospital doctors will not write the certificate but the GP still can and will include the hospital doctor on the certificate.
 Grief & Bereavement Support - A grief line has been set up to support staff and families in dealing with emotional distress related to loss of loved ones. - The grief line will listen and offer practical support where needed as well as signposting to existing grief support.
 You can call 0800 111 445 8am til 5pm Monday - Friday.